ankit-kumar-jat/imageoptimizer/README.md

 ## Limitions

-limits its use to PNG, JPG, GIF, BMP and TIF pictures for FREE up to 5MB
+limits its use to PNG, JPG, GIF, BMP and TIF pictures up to 5MB

 ## Library Used